Arivima/LeWagon_Pokedex/README.md

 ## Generation

-To generation this kind of images :
+To generate this kind of images :

 ![Example of generated fakemon :](output_gan/Example/Example_gan.jpeg)